Fast Approximate Dynamic Programming for Input-Affine Dynamics: Numerical experiments

+Once again, we see a reduction from quadratic to linear complexity in the modified d-CDP Algorithm~\ref{alg:d-CDP separ} compared to both the d-DP algorithm and the d-CDP Algorithm~\ref{alg:d-CDP general}.

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section, we examine the performance of the proposed d-CDP algorithms in comparison with the d-DP algorithm through two synthetic numerical examples.
-In particular, we use these numerical examples to verify our theoretical results on the complexity and error of the proposed algorithms.
+In this section, we examine the performance of the proposed d-CDP algorithms (referred to as d-CDP~\ref{alg:d-CDP general} and d-CDP~\ref{alg:d-CDP separ} in this section) in comparison with the generic d-DP algorithm (referred to as d-DP in this section) through a synthetic numerical example.
+In particular, we use this numerical example to verify our theoretical results on the complexity and error of the proposed algorithms.
 Here, we focus on the performance of the basic algorithms for deterministic systems for which the conjugate of the (input-dependent) stage cost is analytically available (see Assumptions~\ref{As:conj cost func alg 1} and \ref{As:conj cost func alg 2}).
-The results of the numerical simulations of the extended versions of these algorithms are provided in Appendix~\ref{app:ext}.
-The application of these algorithms in solving the optimal control problem for a simple epidemic model and a noisy inverted pendulum are showcased in Appendix~\ref{app:echt ex}.
-Finally, we note that all the simulations presented in this article were implemented via MATLAB version R2017b, on a PC with Intel Xeon 3.60~GHz processor and 16~GB RAM.
+The extension of the proposed d-CDP algorithms and their numerical simulations are provided in Appendix~\ref{app:num example}.
+Finally, we note that all the simulations presented in this article were implemented via MATLAB version R2017b, on a PC with an Intel Xeon 3.60~GHz processor and 16~GB RAM.